bbauska/zombiePolitics/README.md

-is the most succinct statement, if not the founding document, for establishing a the­ oretical framework and political blueprint for the current assault on any vestige of democratic public life that does not subordinate itself to the logic of the allegedly free market.
+is the most succinct statement, if not the founding document, for establishing a the­ oretical framework and political blueprint for the current assault on any vestige of democratic public life that does not subordinate itself to the logic of the allegedly free market.</p>

-Initially, Powell identified the American college campus "as the single most dynamic source" for producing and housing intellectuals "who are unsympathetic to the [fiee] enterprise system."2 He was particularly concerned about the lack of conservatives in social sciences faculties and urged his supporters to use an appeal
+<p>Initially, Powell identified the American college campus "as the single most
+dynamic source" for producing and housing intellectuals "who are unsympathetic to the [fiee] enterprise system."2 He was particularly concerned about the lack of conservatives in social sciences faculties and urged his supporters to use an appeal